-Prisoner transportation, under the centralized model, falls under the responsibility of the arresting uniform officer who will take prisoners to the Central holding facility located at the Service's headquarters at 5700 Valley Way in Niagara Falls.
-Once at the holding facility, prisoners being held for bail would generally be transported to the Robert S.K.
-Welch Court House for the bail hearing.
-During the reporting period, all bail hearings were conducted via video from the Central holding facility, negating the need for Special Constables assigned to the Court Services Unit/Prisoner Handling, to transport prisoners to the Court House.
-The only transport required would be if the prisoner was remanded into custody and needed to be transported to a detention centre once the bail hearing was completed.
-The Prisoner Handling Unit is also responsible for the transport of people for in-person matters such as trials, sentencing hearings and special bails.
+Prisoner transportation, under the centralized model, falls under the responsibility of the arresting uniform officer who will take prisoners to the Central Holding facility located at the Service's headquarters at 5700 Valley Way in Niagara Falls.
+Once at the holding facility, prisoners being held for bail appear via video from the Central Holding facility, negating the need for Special Constables assigned to the Court Services Unit/Prisoner Handling, to transport prisoners to the Court House.
+There are very rare occasions when a prisoner's counsel requests that the prisoner appear in person.
+When this occurs, prisoners are transported from Central Holding to the Court House by Special Constables.
+The other circumstance where transport is required is when an individual is remanded into custody and needs to be transported to a Detention Centre upon completion of the bail hearing.
+The Prisoner Handling Unit is also responsible for the transport of people for in-person matters such as trials, sentencing hearings and special bail hearings.

-If a prisoner becomes ill while in custody at the central holding facility, the officer in charge of the central holding facility will arrange for the prisoner to be taken to hospital by Niagara Emergency Medical Services accompanied by an officer.
+If a person in custody becomes ill while at the Central Holding facility, the officer in charge of the Central Holding facility will arrange for the individual to be taken to hospital by Niagara Emergency Medical Services accompanied by officers.